 Congratulations!
-Your son or daughter is a Penn State Altoona student!
+You are the proud parent of a Penn State Altoona student!

-You have spent the past eighteen years or so preparing your child for this next important stage in his/her life.
-You have taught your teen essential life skills, such as how to make good decisions that will help them to succeed in college.
+You have spent the past eighteen years or so preparing your student for this next important stage in their life.
+You have taught them essential life skills, such as making good decisions to help them succeed in college.

-Chances are high that your son or daughter will be faced with the decision whether to use alcohol and/or other drugs while they are attending college.
-The truth of the matter is your son/daughter had to make these choices in high school.
-And, most likely you have had many discussions about alcohol and other drugs with your son/daughter.
+Chances are high that your student will be faced with deciding whether to use alcohol and/or other drugs while attending college.
+The truth is that your student had to make these choices in high school.
+And, most likely, you have had many discussions about alcohol and other drugs with them.

-We hope you will continue these discussions with your student BEFORE he/she arrives at college and DURING the time he/she is in college.
-Studies show that parents continue to exert significant influence on their college student’s decisions, especially in regards to alcohol and other drug use.
+We hope you will continue these discussions with your student BEFORE they arrive at college and DURING the time they are enrolled in college.
+Studies show that parents continue to exert significant influence on their college student’s decisions, especially in regard to alcohol and other drug use.

-Please note—evidence suggests that the first 6 weeks of the first semester are critical to a first year student’s academic success.
-Some students initiate heavy drinking during these early days of college and this may interfere with a successful transition to campus life.
+Please note—evidence suggests that the first six weeks of the first semester are critical to a first-year student’s academic success.
+Some students initiate heavy drinking during these early days of college, which may interfere with a successful transition to campus life.

 The following are helpful guidelines: